Mental Health Tips

 Most people will agree to at least one of these points.
 Smart phones have wired us at cost of our time, health and relationships.

-I would request you guys to go through the exact steps of the challenge and then participate.
 This challenge is not binding and you can modify some of the steps as per your convenience.

-So this stage of the digital detox challenge is essentially the warm-up part to slowly get you unwired from your mobile.
+This is essentially the warm-up part to slowly get you unwired from your mobile.
 These are very simple tasks but be mindful you will experience the urge to grab your phone, but don’t give in.

 Let’s begin!